-About Roger
+About Roger DeGennaro

-This page is a reflective, personal tribute to Roger DeGennaro, celebrating his life, work, and the positive impact he had on those around him.
-It showcases photos of Roger with his family and friends, highlighting his involvement with the 6BC community garden, a testament to his love for the East Village community.
+This page is a tribute to Roger DeGennaro, celebrating his life, work, and the positive impact he had on those around him.
+It features photos of Roger with friends and family, highlighting his interests and his life in NYC.
+Here, friends are invited to share testimonials, stories and anecdotes that capture the essence of who Roger was.

 Share Your Memories